openmrs/openmrs-contrib-rest-api-docs/User/role.md

 ### List roles

 * Fetch all non-retired roles that match any specified parameters otherwise fetch all non-retired roles.
-Returns a `200 OK` status with the patient response.
+Returns a `200 OK` status with the role response.
 If the user not logged in to  perform this action, a `401 Unauthorized` status returned.

     ```console
     GET /role